configcat/docs/website/docs/sdk-reference/ios.md

 // Completion callback
 client.forceRefresh() { _ in
-    // The client uses the latest config.json
+    // The client uses the latest config JSON
 }

 // Async/await